Hands-on with the $159 Google Pixel Buds

 I had a chance to try them out and here are some first impressions.

-The fit of the device was a bit odd and didn’t seem as snug in my ears even compared to the AirPods, I may need some more time with them in order to make a full judgment call but they didn’t seem like something I would wear while going for a run.
+The fit of the device was a bit odd and didn’t seem as snug in my ears even compared to the AirPods; I may need some more time with them in order to make a full judgment call, but they didn’t seem like something I would wear while going for a run.

 The design is definitely less low-profile than some of the other options out there, their size is more noticeable and the wrap-around wire isn’t as minimalist as some of the true wireless buds on the market.
-The soft cord is threaded and feels the cord on a hoodie with a bit more structure which proved to be a nice feel.
+The soft cord is threaded and feels like the cord on a hoodie with a bit more structure, which proved to be a nice feel.

 Touch capacitative controls on the device were great.
 AirPods can be a bit finicky at times with the double tap to call up Siri, but even the lightest rest of my finger was registered on the Pixel Buds, something their shape undoubtedly helps with.
 You can pause music with a tap, turn the music up and down by swiping forward and backward and call up the Assistant by holding your finger on the bud while you make a query.

-The mics did a surprisingly great job picking up audio even in a crowded demo room, pulling up the Google Assistant mid-song was a snap and Assistant correctly identified the capital of Peru when pressed for an answer so I’m satisfied.
+The mics did a surprisingly great job picking up audio even in a crowded demo room, pulling up the Google Assistant mid-song was a snap and Assistant correctly identified the capital of Peru when pressed for an answer, so I’m satisfied.

 These are coming in November and retail for $159.